 Since joining the Tiger staff in 2019, Nelson has been part of three NCAA Regional qualifying teams as well an SEC Championship semifinalist squad in 2022.
 LSU has captured three team titles during that span.
 Individually, LSU’s 2021 team featured second team All-SEC selection Garrett Barber and the 2022 squad saw Cohen Trolio earn Freshman All-SEC honors.

-Nelson helped guide the Flames to a 20th place finish at the 2019 NCAA Championships; it was Liberty’s second-ever trip to the NCAA Championships.
-A native of Port Republic, N.J., Nelson helped Ervin Chang and Gabe Lench become the second and third All-Americans in Liberty program history during the 2018-19 season; both Chang and Lench were named to the 2019 PING All-America honorable-mention team in late June.
+As an assistant at Liberty, Nelson helped guide the Flames to a 20th place finish at the 2019 NCAA Championships – the school’s second-ever trip to the NCAA Championships.
+A native of Port Republic, N.J., Nelson helped Ervin Chang and Gabe Lench become the second and third All-Americans in Liberty program history during the 2018-19 season.
+Chang and Lench were named to the 2019 PING All-America honorable-mention team in late June.

 Chang was named the Atlantic Sun Male Student-Athlete of the Year for his play this season as he averaged a career best 71.71 strokes per round to register the fourth-lowest single season stroke average in program history; he had eight top-10 finishes on the season to lead the Flames and 19 of his 35 rounds were played under par.